anywhichway/thunderclap/README.md

 Thunderclap also includes role based access control mechanisms and schema or schemaless operation.

 Like MongoDB, Thunderclap is open-sourced under the Server Side Public License.
-This means licencees are free to use and modify the code for internal applications or applications that are not primarily a means of providing Thunderclap as a hosted service.
+This means licencees are free to use and modify the code for internal applications or public applications that are not primarily a means of providing Thunderclap as a hosted service.
 In order to provide Thunderclap as a hosted service you must either secure a commercial license from AnyWhichWay or make all your source code available, including the source of non-derivative works that support the monitoring and operation of Thunderclap as a service.